 I was trained in journalism and caught the early wave of social media and blogging.
 My story is part Mayberry and part BlackBerry.
 Theologically, I’m an autodidact, fueled by a love of books, reading, and research.
 My official job title is “content strategist,” but I think of myself mostly as an investigative journalist of practical theology.

-For four years I served as the editorial and research assistant to C.J.
-Mahaney in the D.C. area (2008–2012).
-I now work for John Piper’s ministry, Desiring God, in Minneapolis (2012–).
-My line of work is a mix of theological research, reading, writing, journalism, and photography integrated with social media.
-I am the author of Lit!
+For four years I served as the editorial, research, and travel assistant to C.J.
+Mahaney, an author and speaker in the D.C. area (2008–2012).
+I now work for author and speaker John Piper at Desiring God in Minneapolis (2012–).
+My line of work is a mix of theological research, reading, writing, radio, social media, and graphic design.
+I’m the author two books Lit!
 A Christian Guide to Reading Books (2011) and John Newton on the Christian Life: To Live Is Christ (2015).
 And I host two podcasts: Ask Pastor John and Authors on the Line.

 crede.ut.intelligas AT mac.com